fromruins/fromruins.github.io/_posts/2016-03-16-welcome-to-jekyll.markdown

 ### So ask yourself: do you want to become the best version of yourself, or continue being the easy version of yourself?

-> “Hell is meeting the person you could have been.” – Keith Cunningham
+>Hell is meeting the person you could have been.
+– Keith Cunningham